jdelrieg/tchannel_5TeV/README.md

 #### Nominal estimate
 To estimate QCD, you need first to run the QCD MonteCarlo sample.
 To do so, some relaxation in the selection are needed.
 That is why the `run.py` script hast to point at `tchannel5TeV_QCD_fakerateshape.py` instead to the nominal `tchannel5TeV_charge.py`.
 After that, just run the analysis in the common way:

-    python analysis/tt5TeV/run.py cafea/json/5TeV/newxsecs/QCD.json -n 64 -j -o QCD_shape
+    python analysis/tt5TeV/run.py cafea/json/5TeV/newxsecs/QCD.json -n 64 -s 10000 -j -o QCD_shapes -p outpath

 That will give the unique MC shape that is used in every region of the analysis.
+This file has to be saved in a folder named `QCD_shape/` inside the folder in which we are doing the analysis.
 After that, the extrapolation factors and total differences have to be extracted.
 To do so one needs first to run:

     python analysis/tt5TeV/SaveQCD_charge_auto.py -p histos5TeV/22jan2023/
 Which will produce a `rates_QCD.json` file inside the path with those factors.
 To finally build the nominal estimate, the following command has to be run: